 Writing JSON files asynchronously is a useful technique for improving the performance and scalability of your application.
 By using an asynchronous approach, you can write JSON data to a file without blocking the main thread, allowing your application to continue running smoothly and respond to user input.

 In .NET, you can use the System.Text.Json namespace to work with JSON data.
-This namespace provides a high-performance, lightweight, and standards-compliant JSON implementation.
+This namespace provides a high-performance, lightweight and standards-compliant JSON implementation.

 Here are the steps for writing JSON files asynchronously using System.Text.Json in C#: